Financial-Times/bertha-client/README.md

 Recommended approach:

-- Clone this repo and run `yarn`.
+- Clone this repo and run `npm install`.
-- Run `yarn run build -- --watch` – this will compile files continually from `src` to `dist` using Babel.
+- Run `npm run build -- --watch` – this will compile files continually from `src` to `dist` using Babel.
-- In another terminal, run `yarn run ava -- --watch` to run ava continually against files in `dist`.
+- In another terminal, run `npm test -- --watch` to run Jest continually against files in `dist`.

 ### Publishing to npm